lwins-lights/CMSC828D-A4/writeup.md

 | 15.1h | 0.4h | We let the server output colored PostgreSQL commands for graders' convenience.
 We also automated the process of initial PostgreSQL data loading from `data/nations.csv`.|
 | 17.1h | 2h | We tested our system in a new virtual machine. |
 | 19.2h | 2.1h | We finished this document you are reading. ;-) |
+Clearly, the part that took the most time is making the 2D Progression Graph interactive (zooming & focus system).

 ## Acknowledgment
 * The data is downloaded from a course [homepage](https://paldhous.github.io/ucb/2016/dataviz/datasets.html) of Peter Aldhous.
 It is accredited to [World Bank Indicators](https://data.worldbank.org/indicator/all) portal.